antgres/dotfiles/docs/git-config.rst

 ==================

-CHeck set settings in directory
+Check set settings in directory

 ::